Axual/terraform-provider-axual/docs/index.md

 - User/group management
 - Stream and application management
 - Security
-	- To secure which applications are authorised to access streams, we support
+	- To secure which applications are authorised to access topics, we support
 		- SSL (MUTUAL TLS) as a Certificate(PEM)
 		- SASL (OAUTHBEARER) as a Custom Principal that specifies the ID referenced in URI and tokens.
 For example, 'my-client'
 - Environment management